memgraph/memgraph/docs/dev/workflow.md

 master or epic branch should be a compilable and well-documented set of changes.
 Task branches should be created when a smaller work unit has to be integrated into the codebase.
 The task branch could be branched out of the master or an epic branch.
-We manage tasks on the project management tool called [Airtable](https://airtable.com/tblTUqycq8sHTTkBF).
-Each epic is prefixed by `Exyz-MG`; on the other hand, each task has `Tabcd-MG` prefix.
+We manage epics and tasks on the project management tool called [Airtable](https://airtable.com/tblTUqycq8sHTTkBF).
+Each epic is prefixed by `Exyz-MG`, on the other hand, each task has `Tabcd-MG` prefix.
 Examples on how to create branches follow:

 ```
 git checkout master